duracelltomi/gtm4wp/readme.txt

 * Added: [WooCommerce compatibility headers](https://docs.woocommerce.com/document/create-a-plugin/#section-10)
 * Added: Admin warning for WooCommerce 2.x users.
 This plugin will drop support for WooCommerce 2.x soon
 * Added: postFormat data layer variable on singular pages
+* Added: customer* data layer variables with stored billing and shipping data, total number of orders and total value of those orders (needs WooCommerce 3.x)
 * Updated: Description of code placement options to clarify what this option does
 * Updated: cleanup of readme.txt, spelling and grammar improvements